QIICR/QuantitativeReporting-guide/docs/tutorial.md

 ## Import and Load a Custom DICOM Dataset into 3D Slicer

-In case that you want to use your own dataset for running this tutorial, you will need to manually import it into 3D Slicer, load it and create a new measurement report in `QuantitativeReporting`.
+In case that you want to use your own DICOM imaging series in this tutorial, you will first need to manually import it into 3D Slicer DICOM database, load it and create a new measurement report in `QuantitativeReporting`.
 Once the DICOM dataset has been imported to 3D Slicer the other steps won't take much time.

 **add screenshot here** of importing into Slicer